HCL-TECH-SOFTWARE/dr-one-docker/README.md

 Note that this configuration uses predefined administrative user.

+This configuration assumes that the localhost is available as `auth.localhost.localdomain` and `dr-one.localhost.localdomain`.
+If it is not, you can add these entries to your `hosts` file.

 To enable Keycloak driven authentication in DR ONE, the `DR_AUTH` variable should be set to the string `keycloak`.